-- Don't become a member of, lead or represent, an organisation whose primary purpose is to lobby to promote or oppose planning proposals unless it is your intention to openly campaign on the matter.
-If you do you will have to follow the DPI or Other Registrable/ non-Registrable Interest path (see Code of Conduct and above). - Do join general interest groups which reflect your areas of interest and which concentrate on issues beyond particular planning proposals (such as the Victorian Society, Ramblers Association or a local civic society), but you should disclose that interest on the grounds of transparency where the organisation has made representations on a particular proposal. - Don't excessively lobby fellow Councillors regarding your concerns or views nor attempt to persuade them how they should vote in advance of the meeting at which the planning decision will be taken.

-- Don't decide or discuss how to vote on any application at any political group meeting, or lobby any other Member to do so.
-Political Group Meetings should never dictate how Members should vote on a planning issue. - Don't sit on the Committee if you are likely to regularly submit a number of planning applications.
-Councillors who are Members of Committee should never act as agents for individuals (including a company, group or body) pursuing a planning matter.
+- Don't become a member of, lead or represent an organisation whose primary purpose is to lobby to promote or oppose planning proposals.
+If you do, you will be seen to have fettered your discretion on the grounds of bias.
+This is also likely to be a Registrable Interest and you must act according to the Code of Conduct and this Code if that applies). - Do join general interest groups which reflect your areas of interest and which concentrate on issues beyond particular planning proposals, such as the Victorian Society, CPRE, Ramblers Association or a local civic society, but you should disclose that interest on the grounds of transparency where the organisation has made representations on a particular proposal, seek advice from the Monitoring Officer in advance of the meeting on how (if applicable) you can participate, and make it clear to that organisation and the Committee that you have reserved judgement and the independence to make up your own mind on each separate proposal. - Don't excessively lobby fellow Councillors regarding your concerns or views nor attempt to persuade them that they should decide how to vote in advance of the meeting at which any planning decision is to be taken. - Do be aware of the power of social media posts or re-posting and be careful to not to give the impression, if you are a Member or substitute Member of the Committee, that you will definitively vote in a certain way or act with a closed mind if you intend to participate in the decision making on behalf of the authority. - Don't decide or discuss how to vote on any application at any sort of Political Group Meeting or lobby any other Member to do so.
+Political Group Meetings should never dictate how Members should vote on a planning issue.